Salary: Zimbabwe

 Zimbabwe operates on a two tier system being wages and salaries.
 Wages are managed by the National Employment Council (NEC).
 Each sector has its own NEC; i.e. agriculture, communications, mining, catering, educational institutions, etc. On the council are representatives from the unions and the employers.
 The public sector is under the Public Service Commission and wages and salaries are negotiated there.

-Wages are negotiated annually or biennially for minimum wages, basic working conditions and remunerations.
-If there is a stalemate it goes for arbitration with the Ministry of labour.
-The ruling will become binding on all companies in that industry.
-Industries often then use their associations to negotiate and air their views.
-For example, the mining industry nominates an employee within the chamber of mines to attend all meetings and subcommittee with industry players is a forum for discussions.
+Wages are negotiated annually or biennially to determine minimum wages, basic working conditions, and remuneration.
+If a stalemate occurs, the matter is referred to arbitration by the Ministry of Labour.
+The ruling then becomes binding on all companies in that industry.
+Industries often use their associations to negotiate and present their views.
+For example, the mining industry nominates an employee within the Chamber of Mines to attend meetings and subcommittees, providing a forum for discussions among industry stakeholders.

 Salaries are negotiated by the respective employees.
 However, NEC obviously affects the relativity and almost acts as a barometer for salaried staff.
 Salaries and wages in Zimbabwe are normally paid monthly.
 Most companies' pay around the 20th does allow various statutory payments and processing for the month end.
 Government employees are also staggered to ease the cash flow though teachers are paid around mid-month being 16th.
 Agricultural workers are normally paid on the very last day of the month as they are contract employees.

 Zimbabwe is a highly banked society with most salaries being banked.
 All government employees are paid through the bank.
 Since "dollarisation" (movement from the Zimbabwean dollar to USD) Zimbabwe has been moving toward a more informal sector and these are paid in 'brown envelopes'.

 PAYE (Pay As You Earn) is a significant contributor to tax being 45%.
 Given the high unemployment rate the tax is quite heavy.
 This of course captures those that pay and keep records properly.
 The average salary is probably $250.
 This is skewed downwards by the large number of government employees whose average salary is around there.
 At the top end salaries are quite competitive and this is to be able to attract the right skills though the cost of living is high so it balances this out.
 A top-earning Zimbabwean spends a lot more money on necessities than say a South African top earner.
 This is more evident when a comparison with USA or England is done.
 The need to have a generator, borehole or buy water or take care of the extended family since there is no welfare given the government's financial position.

 In the hyperinflation days salaries was the cheapest factor of production given that it was paid so irregularly though it went to twice monthly.
 As workers could not withdraw their money, remuneration was often in the following forms: